uspki/policies/certificate-policy.md

 ### 6.3.2 Certificate operational periods and key pair usage periods

-Root CA Certificates SHALL have a Validity Period no greater than 20 years.
+Root CA Certificates shall have a Validity Period no greater than 20 years.
-Subordinate CA Certificates SHALL have a Validity Period no greater than 10 years.
+Subordinate CA Certificates shall have a Validity Period no greater than 10 years.
-All certificates signed by a specific CA key pair must expire before the end of that key pair’s usage period.
+All certificates signed by a specific CA key pair shall expire before the end of that key pair’s usage period.

-All Subscriber Certificates SHALL have a Validity Period no greater than 825 days.
+All Subscriber Certificates shall have a Validity Period no greater than 825 days.
-Subscriber Certificates issued for delegated OCSP responders SHALL have a Validity Period no greater than 45 days.
+Subscriber Certificates issued for delegated OCSP responders shall have a Validity Period no greater than 45 days.

 ## 6.4 Activation data

 ### 6.4.1 Activation data generation and installation
 CA activation data may be user-selected by each of the multiple parties holding that activation data.
-If the activation data must be transmitted, it shall be via an appropriately protected channel, and distinct in time and place from the associated cryptographic module.
+If the activation data shall be transmitted, it shall be via an appropriately protected channel, and distinct in time and place from the associated cryptographic module.

 ### 6.4.2 Activation data protection